tenjin/tenjin-android-sdk/README.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" /> <!-- Required to get network connectivity (i.e. wifi vs. mobile) -->
 ```

-Also, starting from **April 1st 2022**, the following permission is required to obtain Google advertising ID for apps with target API level set to 31 (Android 12). **Please add this permission as soon as possible.** You are also required to update the tenjin-android-sdk to version 1.12.8 in order to use the below permission.
+Google will eventually require apps that use `advertising_id` to set their API level to 31 (Android 12). **Please add this permission as soon as possible.** You are also required to update the tenjin-android-sdk to version 1.12.8 in order to use the below permission.
 ```xml
 <uses-permission android:name="com.google.android.gms.permission.AD_ID"/>
 ```